 If your community is facing shoreline erosion and the challenge of raising the funds to respond, give the PARC Team a call and we'll go to work to put your community on the road to success.

 Charlotte County is home to some of the most beautiful and cherished beaches in Florida, but sadly these beaches, loved by all, are eroding away.
 Homes, businesses and the county's tourism economy all depend on a wide healthy beach.
 Faced with a clear problem, Charlotte County has started to plan future beach nourishment projects to address the erosion problem on Manasota Key and Don Pedro/Knight Island.

 Michael Poff, an outstanding coastal engineer, has been hired to plan, design and permit the County's future beach nourishment projects.
 That's an important first step, but, to be successful, the county has to find a way to fund these sorely needed beach projects.

 Working with the community — particularly Manasota Key, Don Pedro/Knight Island and West County — the PARC Team will develop a plan to fund the county's beach nourishment projects.
 We need your help to develop a funding strategy that works best for your Community.
 PARC will be hosting a series of public workshops in October, December and January to find the best way to fund future beach projects and we need your help.

-The PARC Team will conduct a series of three public workshops where we will engage with the Manasota Key, Don Pedro/Knight Island, and the West County community to create the Beach Funding Plan.
+The PARC Team conducted a series of public workshops with the Manasota Key, Don Pedro/Knight Island, and the West County community to create the Beach Funding Plan.
 Click the links below for information specific to each workshop.